 \section{Related Work}

 Motivated by the non-inferrable nature of GAN loss curves, developing extrinsic measures to monitor GAN training has emerged as an active research area \cite{DBLP:journals/corr/abs-1802-03446, lucic2018gans,DBLP:journals/corr/abs-1808-04888}.
-Existing measures such as average log-likelihood \cite{goodfellow2014generative, theis2015note}, Inception Score (IS) \cite{salimans2016improved}, Frechet Inception Distance (FID) \cite{heusel2017gans} evaluate the output of the GANs, but require pre-trained models.
+Existing measures such as average log-likelihood \cite{goodfellow2014generative, theis2015note}, Inception Score (IS) \cite{salimans2016improved}, Frechet Inception Distance (FID) \cite{heusel2017gans} evaluate the output of GANs, but require pre-trained models.
 Further, these measures, including the more recent ones such as precision and recall \cite{sajjadi2018assessing, kynkaanniemi2019improved}, density and coverage \cite{tolstikhin2017adagan,DBLP:journals/corr/abs-2002-09797} do not monitor the training progress nor characterize the equilibria of the GAN game.

-Duality Gap ($DG$) \cite{grnarova2019domain} is a recently proposed domain agnostic and computationally feasible metric for monitoring and evaluating GAN training. $DG$ is zero when GAN converges to a Nash equilibrium making it an attractive metric for objectively monitoring the GAN training.
+Duality Gap ($DG$) \cite{grnarova2019domain} is a recently proposed domain agnostic and computationally feasible metric for monitoring and evaluating GAN training. $DG$ is zero when the GAN converges to a Nash equilibrium making it an attractive metric for objectively monitoring GAN training.
 However, $DG$ has a fundamental limitation with its estimation process due to vanishing gradients.
-Adding perturbations to the GAN configuration before estimating the duality gap (perturbed duality gap) helps to overcome the vanishing gradients \cite{sidheekh2020duality}.
-But both these approaches assume the convergence of GANs to Nash equilibrium, which may not always be the case especially for high dimensional datasets (as we demonstrate in the next section).
-Thus, limiting the applicability of $DG$ and perturbed $DG$ for monitoring the GAN training.
+Adding perturbations to the GAN configuration before estimating the duality gap (perturbed duality gap) helps to overcome this issue \cite{sidheekh2020duality}.
+But both these approaches assume the convergence of GANs to Nash equilibria, which may not always be the case, especially for high dimensional datasets (as we demonstrate in the next section).
+Thus, limiting the applicability of $DG$ and perturbed $DG$ for monitoring GAN training.